Chmurower/chmurower.github.io/index.md

 integration, with different public cloud environments on the back seat, waiting for their turns.

+Final step is to use Terraform for configuration of host environment in cloud, with the idea of IaC in mind.

 Text can be **bold**, _italic_, or ~~strikethrough~~.